Bulletproof coffee first hit the scenes in 2009 and since that time has experienced significant growth.

 For a quick summary:

-• Essential nutrients include vitamin A and vitamin K2, but they are only present in small amounts.
+- Essential nutrients include riboflavin and vitamin A, as well as eight more vitamins and minerals which are only present in small amounts.

 Calories and Macronutrients

-As we can see, a typical Bulletproof coffee contains zero carbohydrates, very little protein, and a significant amount of dietary fat.
+As we can see, a typical Bulletproof coffee contains zero carbohydrates, very little protein, and a significant amount of fat and saturated fat.

 Vitamins and Minerals